-Regardless of whether a victim elects to pursue a criminal complaint or whether the offense is alleged to have occurred on or off campus, the University will assist victims of sexual assault, domestic violence, dating violence, and stalking and will provide each victim with a written explanation of their rights and options and will work on an agreed 'plan for action' as required.
+Regardless of whether a victim elects to pursue a criminal complaint or whether the offense is alleged to have occurred on or off campus, the University will assist victims of sexual assault, domestic violence, dating violence, and stalking and will provide each victim with a written explanation of their rights and options.
+The University cannot apply for a legal order of protection, no contact order or restraining order for a victim from the applicable jurisdiction(s).
+The victim is required to apply directly for these services.